 There have been a wide variety of ghosts reported here over the past few years.

-Among them there have been a little girl killed in a train accident, a confederate soldier, several older mental patients and a number of people believed to have dies when the station was destroyed by a train derailment in 1890.
+Among them, there has been a little girl killed in a train accident, a Confederate soldier, several older mental patients and a number of people believed to have died when the station was destroyed by a train derailment in 1890.